Digestive and Gastrointestinal Conditions

 - The surgeon brings the two open ends of the intestine to the surface of the baby’s belly and attaches them to openings (stoma) made in the wall of the belly.
 Sometimes only one ostomy is needed.
 In this case, the surgeon attaches one of the open ends to the side of the other open end.
 Then the surgeon brings just the remaining open end to the surface of the belly.

 - After surgery, the surgeon may try to soften and wash out the blockage with liquid.
 This depends on how much meconium had to be left in the intestine.
-Liquid can be put through a tube that passes through your baby’s nose to their stomach (nasogastric tube, or NG tube) or through a tube inserted in your baby’s rectum or ostomy.
+Liquid can be put through a tube that passes through your baby’s nose to their stomach (NG tube) or through a tube inserted in your baby’s rectum or ostomy.
 The surgeon may use medicine called acetylcysteine to help soften and move the meconium.

 - A bag can be attached to the ostomy to collect waste from the intestine.
-If your child needs an ostomy, you will get instructions about how to care for the stoma.
+If your child needs an ostomy, we will teach you how to care for the stoma.

-- After the blockage is cleared, the surgeon performs another surgery to close the ostomy and to sew the open ends of the intestine together.
+- After the blockage is cleared, the surgeon performs another surgery weeks or months later to close the ostomy and to sew the ends of the intestine together.
+The baby is usually able to go home with the ostomy before the second surgery.

-After surgery, your baby will stay in our neonatal intensive care unit (NICU), where they get the high level of care they need.
+After surgery, your baby will stay in our Level IV Neonatal Intensive Care Unit (NICU), where they get the high level of care they need.
+Seattle Children’s is the first hospital in Washington to have a Level IV NICU.
 When they’re ready, they move to a regular hospital room and eventually to home.

-The length of hospital stay varies for babies who have surgery for meconium ileus.
-These babies usually stay at least a few weeks and often longer.
+The length of hospital stay varies, but is usually at least a few weeks and often longer.
 The time frame depends mostly on how long it takes your baby to start eating again and gaining enough weight.

 We will give your baby pain medicine to make them comfortable.